Monochrome backlit shot of youngsters playing soccer on the beach in Morocco, highlighting the spray of sand and the dramatic lighting.

 The Timing: Generally, you need to shoot later in the day, when the sun is high enough to finally penetrate the deep corridors.

 The Exceptions: Of course, there are exceptions.
 You can find specific narrow streets where the morning low sun shines exactly through the length of the alleyway.
-You can see examples of these lighting conditions in my Morocco gallery.
+You can see examples of these lighting conditions in our curated Morocco gallery.

 Exposure Strategy: To handle the extreme contrast, always set your exposure to the highlights to prevent them from blowing out.
 It’s like shopping: having a high dynamic range sensor is like having a “bundle of cash” in your pocket—it gives you more options, but you still have to spend it wisely.